Sexual Harassment Policy

 Once a formal complaint is made to a University official or employee, the official or employee will forward the complaint to the Director of Employee Relations.
-He/she will maintain all records related to such cases separately from the University personnel files.
+They will maintain all records related to such cases separately from the University personnel files.
 Formal complaints will be investigated promptly and impartially.

-The investigatory team is authorized to meet with the complainant, the accused, and any witnesses in order to determine facts regarding the allegation.
+The investigatory team is authorized to meet with the complainant, the respondent, and any witnesses in order to determine facts regarding the allegation.
 Meetings with the parties to the complaint should be conducted individually and should not take the form of a hearing.
 These meetings may be done by the team as a whole or by members designated by the chair.

 Applicants for positions governed by Chapter 126 of the N.C.
-General Statutes (i.e. positions Subject to the State Human Resources Act [SHRA]) who believe that they have been sexually harassed may file grievances pursuant to that chapter of the General Statutes.
+General Statutes (i.e., positions Subject to the State Human Resources Act [SHRA]) who believe that they have been sexually harassed may file grievances pursuant to that chapter of the General Statutes.
 Such grievances must be in compliance with the procedures set forth in UNC Asheville policies and with the North Carolina Office of State Personnel Manual.
 The grievance must be filed within 30 days of the alleged harassment.